Luis Lacalle Pou: COVID-19 pandemic

 The COVID-19 pandemic emerged within the first days of Lacalle Pou's presidency.
 The first four cases, all imported, were reported on 13 March.
 On 14 March, Lacalle requested the cancellation of public performances, and the closure of some public places.
 An awareness campaign was launched and citizens were advised to stay home.
 A two-week suspension of classes at public and private schools was also announced.
 On 16 March, Lacalle issued an order to close all border crossings except Carrasco International Airport.
 The border with Argentina was closed effective 17 March at midnight.

 Lacalle refused to implement the lockdown, appealing for "individual freedom".
-On April, 17 he informed that his administration decided to create a group, made up of experts that would define methods and studies to advise the government.
+On April 17, he informed that his administration decided to create an committee, made up of experts that would define methods and studies to advise the government.
 The experts would be: the mathematician, electrical engineer, and academic from the Latin American Academy of Sciences, Fernando Paganini; Dr. Rafael Radi, the first Uruguayan scientist at the National Academy of Sciences of the United States and president of the National Academy of Sciences of Uruguay; and Dr. Henry Cohen, President of the National Academy of Medicine and awarded as a Master by the World Gastroenterology Organisation in 2019.
 The group disbanded after 14 months.

 At the beginning, its measures were praised, when the country was facing a relative control of the situation and a low number of cases per day.
 By the beginning of 2021, infections started to increase to almost 8,000 cases per day, until the end of July when it started to decrease again.
 In January 2022, daily cases peaked at 14,000 cases per day for four months before declining.